110 Standish Ave, Plymouth, MA 02360, USA

 The contemporary playground features swings, slides, climbing structures, bouncers, and other amusements, with rubber underfoot.
 It was named in memory of John A. Siever, a World War I veteran who served as Plymouth’s Park Commissioner from 1940-1955 and was instrumental in the acquisition and development of this facility.

 This land is within the region of the Patuxet Wampanoag tribe.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag and the Herring Pond Wampanoag both share information on their websites.
+This land is within the region of the Wampanoag.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 Trail Description